 Obtain two high-quality shielded patch cables, preferably as short as possible.
 Route them in the most direct way possible.
-(Running patch cables over the top of the 550x-as with any amplifier-can induce hum in the cables and is not recommended.)
-Take one cable and connect it from the EFFECTS SEND jack on the 550x to the input of your external effects device.
-Take the second cable and connect it from the output of your external effects device to the EFFECTS RETURN jack on your 550x.
+(Running patch cables over the top of the 750x-as with any amplifier-can induce hum in the cables and is not recommended.)
+Take one cable and connect it from the Effects Send jack on the 750x to the input of your external effects device.
+Take the second cable and connect it from the output of your external effects device to the Effects Return jack on your 750x.
 To set levels, follow the instructions as previously listed in the "Effects Blend Control" heading under "Front Panel Features."

-And, just so there isn't any confusion, the Effects Loop has nothing to do with the SubWaveTM effect onboard your 550x.
-It only is used in conjunction with an external effects device.
+And, just so there isn't any confusion, the Effects Loop has nothing to do with the Overdrive or SubWaveTM effects onboard your 750x.
+It is used only in conjunction with an external effects device.